timou0911/Ethernaut-Writeup/9. King ★★★☆☆/README.md

 ## Level Target

-1. Take the kingship and avoid being taken when submitting the instance. (the level will try to reclaim it)
+1. Take the kingship and avoid being taken when submitting the instance. (the level will try to reclaim it, and this should be denied)

 ## Breakdown & Analysis